KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-03.md

 ![3-3](./img/3-info_sidebar.png)

-On the sidebar, you can explore the DAOs about section and current members.
+You can explore the DAOs about section and current members on the sidebar.
 </div>

 :::